Growth Metrics

 Walmart (WMT) Short-Term Debt issuances (2016 - 2026)

-Walmart (WMT) has disclosed Short-Term Debt issuances for 18 consecutive years, with -$1.8 billion as the latest value for Q1 2026.
+Walmart's Short-Term Debt issuances history spans 18 years, with the latest figure at -$1.8 billion for Q1 2026.

 • Short-Term Debt issuances hit -$1.8 billion in Q1 2026 for Walmart, down from $4.6 billion in the prior quarter.